Branched It\^o formula and natural It\^o-Stratonovich isomorphism: The It o formula

 The intuition behind \Cref{def:contr} is that the \emph{trace} \(H \coloneqq \langle\bH,1\rangle\in \mathcal C_{\omega}^\rho([0,T],U)\) is a path defined in terms of \(\bX\) (such as the solution to an \(\bX\)-driven differential equation); higher terms in \(\bH\), the so-called \emph{Gubinelli derivatives}, represent formal derivatives of \(H\) w.r.t. each component\ \(\bX\).
 We denote the portion of \(\bH\) that constitutes the Gubinelli derivatives \cite{Gub04}, i.e.\ the restriction of \(\bH\) to forests of positive degree, \(\bH_\bullet\).

-An essential property of the space of \(\bX\)-controlled paths is that it is stable under images through smooth functions. \begin{lemma}[Smooth functions of controlled paths are controlled paths, {\cite[Lemma 8.4]{Gub10}}] Let \(\bH \in \mathscr D_{\bX}(W)\) and \(\varphi \in C^\infty(W,Z)\).
+An essential property of the space of \(\bX\)-controlled paths is that it is stable under images through smooth functions.
+Given two finite dimensional vector spaces $W, Z$ we denote by \(\in C^m(W,Z)\) the space of functions of class $C^m$ between $W$ and $Z$, see \cite[Lemma 8.4]{Gub10} and \cite[Proposition 2.8]{Bel20}. \begin{lemma}[Smooth functions of controlled paths are controlled paths] Let \(\bH \in \mathscr D_{\bX}^{m}(W)\) and \(\varphi \in C^{m}(W,Z)\).
 Then the definition

-defines an element \(\varphi(\bH) \in \mathscr D_{\bX}(Z)\) with trace \(\varphi(H)\). \end{lemma}
+defines an element \(\varphi(\bH) \in \mathscr D_{\bX}^{m}(Z)\) with trace \(\varphi(H)\). \end{lemma}